Rudolf Hamburger: Return to China

 This time, however, the intended ultimate destination for Rudolf Hamburger was not Shanghai, where he planned to spend at most fourteen days before moving on further to the north.
 A Sino-English firm of building contractors which he knew well from the old days had offered him architectural work.
 Details had been a little hazy, but the offer had nevertheless appeared acceptable.
-From his letters it turns out that he did not sail directly from Marseilles to Shanghai, but disembarked at Singapore in order to obtain a visa for "Siam, Indochina and Java".
+From his letters it turns out that he did not sail directly from Marseille to Shanghai, but disembarked at Singapore in order to obtain a visa for "Siam, Indochina and Java".
 He toured around, taking in Kuala Lumpur, Bangkok, Phnom Penh and Saigon, and then in July 1939 took a passage on a coastal boat from Saigon to Shantou (Guangdong) from where he made his way on to Shanghai.
 He was still in Shanghai in November 1939, having stayed there "longer than intended, as a result of the war".
 He was finding some architectural work, but only for very modest residential accommodation.
 There was no return to the grand projects.
 There is a certain studied vagueness in the letter he sent his brother Viktor in November 1939, and it seems reasonable to infer that Soviet intelligence still had not found him anything important to do.
 During this time in Shanghai, he was living not with his brother but on his own in a small house.
 Most of the friends and colleagues he had known when he lived in Shanghai during the early 1930s were gone: those that remained were not the ones whose company he was inclined to seek out.
 Under the guidance of Johann Patra he stayed in his little house and occupied himself with the operation of radio transmitters and receivers, and on a rather "superficial" ("oberflächlich") level, explosives procedure.
 (Patra himself lived elsewhere, in relative safety, with a rich Chinese family.)